avantrec/soco-cli/README.md

 Albums from local music libraries can also be added to the queue using `sonos <speaker> queue_album <album_name>`.
 The action returns the queue position of the first track in the album, which can then be played as in the example above:

-### Local Audio Files
+### Audio Files on the Local Filesystem

 It's possible to play local audio files in **MP3, M4A, MP4, FLAC, OGG, and WAV** formats directly on your Sonos speakers using the `play_file` (or `play_local_file`) action.

-This sets up a temporary local web server on the local host, from which Sonos can access the audio file and play it.
-The action will not terminate until playback has concluded.
+SoCo-CLI establishes a temporary local HTTP server from which the specified audio file can be streamed, and then instructs the speaker to play it.
+The action will terminate once playback stops.
 Example:

 `sonos Lounge play_file mozart.mp3`

-The host running soco-cli must remain switched on and connected to the network during playback.
-The web server is only active for the duration of the `play_file` action, and will only serve the specified audio file.
+The host running SoCo-CLI must remain switched on and connected to the network during playback.
+The HTTP server is only active for the duration of the `play_file` action, and will only serve the specified audio file.

 ## Complete List of Available Actions